pacs-course/pacs-examples/Examples/src/Utilities/README.md

 In `CloningUtilities` and `joinVectors` you have classes that define a dereferencing operator (`*`) and an access via pointer operator
 (`->`).
 Something you do not find very often.

+In `hashCombine.hpp` the use of some bit-wise operators and fold expression.